carmenmiravete/barley_variant_calling/README.md

 We need a paired end couple of samples or a single end.
 In this repository, we have two samples "A_1_20_1" and "A_1_20_2" in the data/samples directory.
 Besides, in the data directory we can find the whole genome reference: GCA_904849725_genome.fa

+To configure this workflow to use your own data, go to config directory and follow the instructions.

 ## 1. DESCOMPRESS FILES
 It is possible that the files are compressed.